The journal is currently in the process of transferring to the new publisher – Elsevier, and we will be using the Digital Commons platform.

 - A double-blind review process is our standard, i.e. neither the reviewer knows the name(s) of the author(s) nor the author(s) are informed who is going to review their article.

 - The review is submitted to the editorial office on-line.
 Manuscripts are accepted unconditionally if both reviewers agree that the work can be published in its present form.
 If the reviewers disagree or feel that the manuscript should be accepted subject to specific corrections, the editors may decide to send the work to another reviewer or return it to the author for correction.
 The ultimate decision to accept for publication, accept subject to correction, or reject a work is the prerogative of the editors and cannot be appealed.
 The editors are not obliged to justify their decision.
-All correspondence with the authors is conducted exclusively by e-mail through the ScholarOne system.

 - The evaluation process should not take longer than 3-4 months on average, but the editors cannot guarantee an editorial decision within any established deadline.
 Authors can check the status of their manuscript (awaiting reviewer selection, awaiting reviewer scores, etc.) online in their Author’s centre.
 Additionally, Authors are notified by e-mail about every decision made by the Editorial Office regarding their manuscript.